commerce-docs/magento2-functional-testing-framework-public/docs/backward-incompatible-changes.md

+---
-# MFTF 2.7.0 backward incompatible changes
+title: "MFTF 2.7.0 backward incompatible changes"
+---

 This page highlights backward incompatible changes from previous 2.6.x releases that have major impacts and require special instructions to ensure third-party tests continue working with Magento core tests.